Skip to main content

 • Accepted insurance plans are limited

-• Patients can choose from an eight-dose treatment program or a 24-dose one, the latter of which is the longest plan of any of our top picks (Mindbloom comes in second with an 18-dose option).
+• Treatment lengths: Patients can choose from an eight-dose treatment program or a 24-dose one, the latter of which is the longest plan of any of our top picks (Mindbloom comes in second with an 18-dose option).

-• Both Innerwell plans include one psychotherapy session in addition to the regular psychiatric clinician consultations.
+• Real therapy sessions: Both Innerwell plans include one psychotherapy session in addition to the regular psychiatric clinician consultations.
 While competitors may offer apps with guided programs, an actual therapy session with a mental health professional can offer patients a truly personalized treatment experience.
 (Additional therapy sessions, EMDR, or psychiatry services can also be added on.)

 Innerwell ketamine therapy pricing and accepted insurance plans

 You can pay for your Innerwell plan in full or in monthly installments, either entirely out of pocket or with some assistance from an accepted insurance plan.
-Unlike Better U, our choice for people on a budget, financing options are not currently available from Innerwell.

 Insider Tip: You can save $100 on your Innerwell plan by paying the entire cost up front instead of in installments.